Rbrasil72/Python-Scripts/README.md

 # ALL-PYTHON-SCRIPTS-OPS-CHALLENGES
-All of my python scripts and progress withing them wiil be uploaded here
+All of my python scripts and progress with the language wiil be uploaded here

 # helloworld.py
 Simple python script test